• 630nm. 660nm. 810nm. If you’ve just stumbled into the world of red light therapy, you’re probably staring at these numbers feeling completely lost.

 • Example: 100 mW/cm² × 40 s = 4 J/cm² per gingival point; treat buccal/lingual sites bilaterally.

-The iBright (exported as Bristl) is a sonic toothbrush integrating photobiomodulation (PBM) therapy with dual wavelengths—635 nm red light for tissue repair/anti-inflammation and 405–410 nm blue-violet light for antibacterial effects—making it suitable for daily oral care and adjunctive treatment of gum disease like periodontitis.
+Bristl is a sonic toothbrush integrating photobiomodulation (PBM) therapy with dual wavelengths—635 nm red light for tissue repair/anti-inflammation and 405–410 nm blue-violet light for antibacterial effects—making it suitable for daily oral care and adjunctive treatment of gum disease like periodontitis.

 Device specs